seemoo-lab/frankenstein/README.md

 *Frankenstein* is currently optimized for the *CYW20735* Bluetooth evaluation board.
 The slightly newer *CYW20819* Bluetooth evaluation board is already partially supported.
+The port to the *CYW20819* evaluation board is required due to [CVE-2019-18614](doc/CVE_2019_18614.md), which prevents further fuzzing of connection states such as music streaming or tethering.
-We are working on support for the *Samsung Galaxy S10e*.
+We are working on support for the *Samsung Galaxy S10/S20*—all of the European *S10e/S10/S10+/Note 10/S20* models feature the same chip.

 Table of Contents